Tallaght: Location

-Tallaght is centred 13 km southwest of Dublin city, near the foothills of the Wicklow Mountains.
+Tallaght is centred 13 km (8 miles) southwest of Dublin city, near the foothills of the Wicklow Mountains.
 While there is no formal definition as such, it can be described as beginning southwest of Templeogue, running west towards Saggart, southwest towards the mountain areas of Bohernabreena, Glenasmole and Brittas, southeast towards Firhouse, and to the southern edges of Clondalkin in the northwest and Greenhills in the northeast.
 It lies outside the M50 Dublin orbital motorway, and in effect forms an irregular circle on either side of the N81 Dublin-Blessington road.
 The suburban villages of Saggart and Rathcoole, and the Citywest campus, with growing amounts of housing, lie west of Tallaght, along with the Air Corps aerodrome at Baldonnel.
 There is also still considerable open land, some still actively farmed, in this direction.

 The village core of the district is located north of, and near to, the River Dodder, and several streams flow in the area.
 The Jobstown Stream or Tallaght Stream (a tributary of the Dodder), approaches from the west, and takes in at least one tributary, the Killinarden Stream from the south, near the N81.
 The Fettercairn Stream (a tributary of the River Camac), also passes through the northwest fringes of the area, while the Tymon River, the main component of the River Poddle (an historically important Liffey tributary), rises in Cookstown, near Fettercairn.